 What is the Compressive Strength of Concrete?

-The ability of hardened concrete cube to resist the compression loads applied on the surface is known as the compressive strength of concrete.
+The ability of hardened concrete cube to resist the compression loads applied on the surface is known as

 Otherwise, the compressive strength of concrete is defined as the maximum crushing stress endured by the concrete.